 (b) where permitted as a principal use on a lot, the area of storage shall be no closer than 40 feet from an abutting street right-of-way;

-(c) all areas established for outdoor storage shall be screened from view from the street(s) and from all abutting properties by an opaque screen (Section 7.6 ); wherever security fencing is desired, it shall be placed on the interior side of the opaque screen.
+(c) all areas established for outdoor storage shall be screened from view from the street(s) and from all abutting properties by an opaque screen as described in Section 7.6 of this ordinance; wherever security fencing is desired, it shall be placed on the interior side of the opaque screen.